m0442/imooaaz/README.md

 ## 🕵️ About Me

-I’m **Moaaz Afifi**, a cybersecurity engineer focused on **offensive security**, **web and API penetration testing**, and **real-world vulnerability research**.
+I’m **Moaaz Afifi**, a Cybersecurity Engineer focused on **offensive security**, **App Sec**, **web and API penetration testing**, and **real-world vulnerability research**.

-I work on identifying, exploiting, and reporting security issues across modern applications, combining an attacker mindset with a developer background to uncover impactful vulnerabilities beyond automated tools.
+I work on identifying, exploiting, and reporting security issues across modern applications, combining an attacker mindset with a developer background to uncover impactful vulnerabilities.

-Currently, I operate as a **Application Security Engineer**, delivering security assessments and remediation-focused reports for clients across the GCC region.
+Currently, I operate as a **Application Security Engineer**, delivering security assessments and remediation-focused reports for clients across the GCC.

 This blog is my digital lab — a place where I share writeups, tools, methodologies, and lessons learned from real-world testing, CTFs, and security research.